 If you thought that after the beautiful Venus inspired by Bonaparte's sister, you had seen it all, you are very wrong.
 In the Borghese Gallery we will contemplate another spectacular goddess, who is lying completely naked and has a surprise...
 She has a penis!
 Just as you read it.

-However, I have to give you a little bad news: the sculpture that is in the Borghese Gallery is the copy of the one I have explained to you.
+However, I have to give you a little bad news: the sculpture that is in the Borghese Gallery is the copy of the one I have explained.
 It is a work also made in the second century and restored by Andrea Bergondi in the thirteenth century, who imitated Bernini's model creating also a mattress.
 There are almost 20 versions of this masterpiece all over the world!

 Contemplate the spectacular ceilings of the hall